phatdat-dev/flutter_core_datz/README.md

 ### Commit message

-- Feat (feature): một chức năng mới của dự án
+- Feat (feature): a new function of the project
-- Fix: fix bug của dự án
+- Fix: fix the project's bug
-- Chore: từ này dịch ra tiếng Việt là việc "lặt vặt" nên mình đoán là nó để chỉ những thay đổi không đáng kể trong code (ví dụ như thay đổi text chẳng hạn), vì mình cũng ít khi sử dụng type này.
+- Chore: this word is translated into Vietnamese as "trivial" so I guess it refers to insignificant changes in the code (for example, changing the text), because I rarely use this type.
-- Refactor: refactor lại code hiện tại của dự án (refactor hiểu đơn giản là việc "làm sạch" code, loại bỏ code smells, mà không làm thay đổi chức năng hiện có)
+- Refactor: refactor the current code of the project (refactor is simply understood as "cleaning" the code, removing code smells, without changing the existing function)
-- Docs: thêm/sửa đổi document của dự án (update readme)
+- Docs: add/modify the project's document (update readme)
-- Style: thay đổi UI của dự án mà không ảnh hưởng đến logic.
+- Style: change the project's UI without affecting the logic.
-- Test: thêm/sửa đổi test của dự án
+- Test: add/modify the project's test
-- Perf: cải thiện hiệu năng của dự án (VD: loại bỏ duplicate query, ...)
+- Perf: improve the project's performance (eg: remove duplicate queries, ...)
-- CI: cấu hình CI/CD cho dự án
+- CI: configure CI/CD for the project
-- Build: những thay đổi ảnh hưởng đến hệ thống xây dựng hoặc các phần phụ thuộc bên ngoài
+- Build: changes that affect the build system or external dependencies
-- Vendor: cập nhật phiên bản cho các packages, dependencies mà dự án đang sử dụng.
+- Vendor: update the version for the packages, dependencies that the project is using.

 ## Update